I hear complaints and questions like these from Christians frequently:

 - "The final category contains those who are just selfish.
 They figure they worked hard for their money and it’s theirs to use as they please.
 Their priorities revolve around their personal needs and desires."

-What Does the Bible Say About Giving?When my husband and I were looking for a good church, we observed that some churches seemed to always be asking for money and this concerned us.
-So when we found our current church home, one thing that really impressed us was that the church did not receive a formal offering during the service.
-The church does have offering boxes in the building, but members are not ever pressured to give.
-The only time money, tithing or giving are mentioned is when our pastor happens to be teaching through a section of Scripture that deals with these issues.
+What Does the Bible Say About Giving?When my husband and I were looking for a good church, we observed that some churches seemed to always be asking for money.
+This concerned us.
+When we found our current church home, we were truly impressed to learn that the church did not receive a formal offering during the service.
+The church does have offering boxes in the building, but members are never pressured to give.
+Money, tithing, and giving are only mentioned when our pastor happens to be teaching through a section of Scripture dealing with these issues.

 But please don't misunderstand!
-We love to give, because we have learned that we get blessed when we give to God.
+We love to give.
+That's because we've learned something.
+When we give to God, we get blessed.
 And although most of our giving goes to the church, we don't give to a church.
 We don't give to the pastor.
 We give our offerings to God alone.
 In fact, the Bible teaches us to give, for our own good and for our own blessing, from a cheerful heart.

 But don't just take my word as proof that God wants us to give.
 Let's look at what the Bible says about giving.